cloudaware/compliance-policies/ce/ca/azure/key-vault/non-rbac-key-vault-secrets-expiration-date/description.md

 ### From Azure Portal

 1. Go to `Key vaults`.
-2. For each Key vault, click on `Secrets.`.
+2. For each Key vault, click on `Secrets`.
 3. In the main pane, ensure that the status of the secret is `Enabled`.
 4. Set an appropriate `Expiration date` on all secrets.